Base Rules

 Heavy (bow) 1D6 damage, needs two hands

-Each Armor Point reduces physical damage by 1.
+Each Armour Point reduces physical damage by 1.
 Chest protection gives you 1 point.
 Chest and head protection give you 2 points.
 Full protection gives you 3 points.
 A shield gives you 1 extra point.
 You can’t swim, sneak or jump if you are fully protected.

 Treasures